coders-school/multithreading/07_future_promise/homework/README.md

 > Sending mail to: dev5@company.com - FAIL

 Your SW architect decided to use libmail as a framework for mail notifications.
-libmail can be found in 3rdparty folder
+libmail can be found in 3rdparty folder.
+Use promises and futures to achieve the goal.
+The main thread should be the only one which prints anything on the screen.

 ## Task2